lagoasoft-lucasschmidt/project_cartero/README.md

 ### 3. ConcatAssetsProcessor

 This processor will join all the files (css, js) required for a view.
 This means that it will loop through all templates, and calculate all files that can be joined.
 This means files from templates extended, included, own files, and library files (directly and indirectly dependencies) that are *LOCAL* and not ```keepSeparate:true```.

+Be aware, here, we process *css* files to replace relative URLs referenced, so it works after a concat.
+The images/fonts ... are not moved, so they stay exactly where the original library is located, except, the reference in the css will be absolute to your public directory.
+If you use a contextPath definition, it will be added as well.

 ## TODOs: